 - Castor oil applications to the lawn every other week, 12 months out of the year.
 As a taste deterring repellent we would utilize a hose end applicator and apply castor oil to your entire lawn and flower bed heavily every other week.
 Personal and professional experience with castor oil applications have certainly proven it very effective but also very messy and expensive. problems with castor oil applications include oily foot prints onto driveways, carpets and hardwood floors, not only from humans, but pets too.

 - Metal barriers to forbid moles and gophers from entering your yard.
 Steel is not inexpensive but if 16" of steel is installed 12" into the soil surrounding your entire property, it will greatly reduce if not totally eliminate their activity.
 Although there are tasteful ways of installing 16" of steel in your lawn, it does require totally re-landscaping in most cases.
 These projects would generally start out at a few thousand dollars.

 Although we've included information below on live traps, in the case of gophers and moles we believe there aren't any humane, cost effective alternatives at this time other than landscape modification and barriers.

 Controlling Voles, Moles & Gophers

 Moles, gophers and voles are known for their ability to quickly turn a beautiful lawn into an ugly, sometimes hazardous environment complete with messy dirt and many holes.
-If you want to rapidly feel inferior to wildlife, The Skunk Whisperer recommends attempting to eliminate these destructive critters on your own.
+If you want to rapidly feel inferior to wildlife, The Wildlife Whisperer recommends attempting to eliminate these destructive critters on your own.

 There are many misconceptions and wives tales about how to deal with mole problems including the belief that there exists effective, cost efficient, humane options for controlling them.
 Such as simply laying out vole traps, mole traps, and/or gopher traps.
 However, this is not the case.
 Gopher control and removal is complex.